Franz Exner (criminologist): Munich

-After 1945 Exner was unusual among his colleagues in retaining his professorship under the military occupation.
+After 1945, Exner was unusual among his colleagues in retaining his professorship under the military occupation.
 He had kept his job under the Hitler government but had never been a "Nazi Party" member.
 During the "Denazification programme" that followed, the new rulers determined that he was "politisch unbelastet" ("politically unencumbered").
-By the time he died in 1947 he was one of a very small number of well known criminologists to have studied and taught under no fewer than four contrasting ruling establishments: the (1) Danube Monarchy till 1918, the (2) German Republic till 1933, the Populist-nationalist Dictatorship till 1945 and the (4) Stalinist annexations and military occupation that followed.
+By the time he died in 1947 he was one of a very small number of well known criminologists to have studied and taught under no fewer than four contrasting ruling establishments: the (1) Danube Monarchy until 1918, the (2) German Republic until 1933, the Populist-nationalist Dictatorship until 1945 and the (4) Stalinist annexations and military occupation that followed.
 After the launch of the German Federal Republic (West Germany) in 1949 it transpired that his reputation would remain, if not untarnished, at least broadly intact under a fifth ruling establishment.

-During the 1920s and 1930s Exner's international contacts, notably with professional colleagues in the United States were of particular significance.
+During the 1920s and 1930s, Exner's international contacts, notably with professional colleagues in the United States were of particular significance.
 He conducted a lengthy correspondence with the Sociologist-criminologist and Symbolic interactionist Edwin Sutherland at Minnesota (after 1930 at Chicago).
 During 1934 during the long vacation he undertook a visit to the United States lasting several months and was able to meet up with Sutherland face-to-face.
 He also met up with others in the field, including Ernest Burgess (also at Chicago) and Thorsten Sellin at Philadelphia.
 On his return he shared his experiences of the American system of Penology and his researches into the latest associated academic literature, publishing his "Kriminalistischen Bericht über eine Reise nach Amerika" ("Report on Criminology from a visit to America") in 1935 in the quarterly specialist journal Zeitschrift für die gesamte Strafrechtswissenschaft.

 Nuremberg

-In 1946/47 Exner teamed up with another law professor, Hermann Jahrreiß, to appear at one of the Nuremberg military tribunals as the defence team representing General Alfred Jodl in his trial for war crimes.
+In 1946/47, Exner teamed up with another law professor, Hermann Jahrreiß, to appear at one of the Nuremberg military tribunals as the defence team representing General Alfred Jodl in his trial for war crimes.
 Jodl, who had served as the Chief of the Operations Staff of the German Armed Forces High Command throughout World War II, was convicted and was hanged on 16 October 1946.

 Memberships and learned journals

 Franz Exner was a member of the Austrian regional group of the International Criminology Association ("Internationale Kriminalistische Vereinigung" / IKV) from 1911.
 He was editor-publisher of the journal "Kriminalistische Abhandlungen" between 1926 and 1941.
-In 1936 he teamed up with fellow-jurist Rudolf Sieverts and the physician-psychiatrists Johannes Lange, Hans Reiter and Hans Bürger-Prinz to co-produce the "Monatsschrift für Kriminalpsychologie und Strafrechtsreform" (rebranded in 1937, out of deference to National Socialism, as the "Monatsschrift für Kriminalbiologie und Strafrechtsreform").
-In 1937 he became deputy vice-president of the "Criminal Biology Society", an interdisciplinary collaboration between academic criminology, those investigating the pseudo-science of "criminal biology" and "the [government] authorities".
+In 1936, he teamed up with fellow-jurist Rudolf Sieverts and the physician-psychiatrists Johannes Lange, Hans Reiter and Hans Bürger-Prinz to co-produce the "Monatsschrift für Kriminalpsychologie und Strafrechtsreform" (rebranded in 1937, out of deference to National Socialism, as the "Monatsschrift für Kriminalbiologie und Strafrechtsreform").
+In 1937, he became deputy vice-president of the "Criminal Biology Society", an interdisciplinary collaboration between academic criminology, those investigating the pseudo-science of "criminal biology" and "the [government] authorities".